'Allelujah! Don't Bend! Ascend!

 'Allelujah!
 Don't Bend!
 Ascend! (sometimes stylized in all caps) is the fourth studio album by Canadian post-rock band Godspeed You!
-Black Emperor, released by Constellation Records.
+Black Emperor, released on Constellation Records.
 It was their first album since 2002's Yanqui U.X.O..
 After reforming in 2010, the group went on tour and silently released the album at a concert in Boston on October 1, 2012, with official release dates on October 15 in Europe and the following day in other countries.
 The album received positive reviews and has been heralded as a comeback for the collective, winning the 2013 Polaris Music Prize.

 The album marked the beginning of a major stylistic change for Godspeed You!
 Black Emperor, being less technically complex and focusing more on drones while abandoning the concept of movements altogether – a compositional format they would continue to employ until 2021's G_d's Pee at State's End!.

+Critical reception

+Allelujah!
+Don't Bend!
+Ascend! received positive reviews from critics.
+Eli Kleman of Sputnikmusic stated that the album has "immeasurable breadth and depth" and is a "truly unforgettable experience".
+Drowned in Sounds Andrzej Lukowski said that the release is "a modestly magnificent record that entirely validates" the band reforming.

+Mark Richardson of Pitchfork also draws a connection between the group's entire output, finishing his review by calling this "an album of music that is both new and old from a band that we thought we might never hear from again, one we should appreciate while we can".

+Tyler Kane of Paste gave the album an 8.9 out of 10, writing that, "the time-tested tracks not only showcase the band doing what they do best in notoriously long, dramatic, panic-inducing instrumentals but are also startling reminders on why the band was so vital and lead such a movement to begin with".

+The Guardians Dom Lawson gave the album 5 out of 5 stars, because "the Godspeed ethos of wordlessly eliciting universal truths remains as devastatingly effective as ever".